Pre-workout for runners: should you take it?

-This will depend on your sensitivity to the ingredients of your chosen product, mainly caffeine.
+This will depend on your sensitivity to the ingredients of your chosen supplement, mainly caffeine.
 However, many runners should feel the benefits within 30-45 minutes with these lasting anywhere between three and six hours.

 Once again, this is entirely individual-based so we recommend playing around with it a little and seeing what works best for you.

 1. C4 Original Pre-Workout

-C4 creates some of the most widely used supplements for athletes, with no exception for this product.
+C4 creates some of the most widely used supplements for athletes, with this product being no exception.
 Containing 150mg of caffeine, 1.6g of CarnoSyn Beta-Alanine, 1.5g of Creatine Monohydrate, and 1g of Arginine AKG this is the ultimate pre-workout for all athletes.

 2. Optimum Nutrition Gold Standard Pre-Workout

 Containing naturally souced caffeine, a wide variety of vitamins and coming in five different flavours, this supplement really lives up to the “gold standard” hype.
 The blue raspberry is our favourite!

 As not all pre-workouts are vegan friendly, we’ve also provided this vegan pre-workout from Optimum Nutrition.
-This product contains a 150mg of natural caffeine and comes in a variety of flavours.
+This product contains 85mg of natural caffeine and comes in two popular flavours: lemon limeade or strawberry.

 5. Optimum Nutrition Caffeine Shots (12 pack)

 For those not a fan of pre-workout, you can also take caffeine shots.
 These contain 150mg of caffeine and are taken in shot form – ideal for those looking for a quick kick of energy (great before a race).

 So, as a runner should you take pre-workout?